United States government group chat leaks: Inspector general probe

 In the aftermath of the Signal group chat leak, there were calls for an expedited inspector general review of the incident.
 On March 27, 2025, Senate Armed Services Committee chair Sen. Roger Wicker (R-MS) and ranking chairman Sen. Jack Reed (D-RI) submitted a joint request to the Trump administration for an expedited IG assessment of whether or not Pete Hegseth and other DoD officials adhered to Pentagon policies, procedures, and classification requirements.
 In response to the request, on April 3, acting Pentagon inspector general Steven A. Stebbins announced in a notification letter to Hegseth that he was probing his usage of Signal in the group chat.

 The investigation has led to turmoil within the Defense Department, raising tensions and the firings and resignations of several top DoD officials, including former Chief of Staff Joe Kasper.
 On May 1, as news of the incident broke, the Pentagon inspector general expanded his investigation to include a second Signal group chat made by Hegseth that included members of his family.

+On December 3, the Inspector General submitted the classified version of its final report to Congress and released an unclassified version to the public the next day.
+While the Inspector General noted that Hegseth has the authority to declassify information and did not assess whether the information included in the chat was classified or was declassified properly, the investigation found that Hegseth's use of a personal device for official business violated department policy, that the information included in the chat originated from a document that was marked as classified at the time, and that Hegseth's use of Signal unnecessarily risked endangering military personnel and Operation Rough Rider itself.
+The report noted that Hegseth refused to be interviewed in-person, only provided written responses, and did not provide his personal device to be examined.